Philosophy and psychology seek to answer profound questions about ourselves and our place in the social and physical universe.

 - Learn how to evaluate evidence, construct well-informed arguments and present your conclusions convincingly.

 - Develop valuable transferable skills that are highly prized in the workplace, including skills in communication, problem-solving, numeracy and self-management.

 The disciplines of philosophy and psychology are highly regarded by employers, who prize graduates’ reasoning ability, clear thinking and specialist knowledge – and in particular, the skills vital to effective decision-making including:, selecting, interpreting, evaluating and presenting data, identifying and using relevant information to construct arguments, appreciating different ways to conceptualise and address a question, seeing different sides in a debate while being able to reason in favour of one, and thinking coherently about both abstract and practical matters.

 You’ll also sharpen your writing and IT skills.
-All these attributes are greatly in demand in the world beyond study, whether you’re already working, volunteering, or changing career.Please note that this degree will not make you eligible for Graduate Basis for Chartered Membership (GBC) by the British Psychological Society (BPS).
+All these attributes are greatly in demand in the world beyond study, whether you’re already working, volunteering, or changing career.

 This degree is relevant to a broad range of careers, including:

 - public administration, local government, the civil service, social services

 - advertising, journalism, publishing, creative industries, public relations

 - education and health

 Many graduate-level jobs are open to graduates of any discipline, particularly in business, finance, management consultancy and the public sector.
 Some careers may require further study, training and/or work experience beyond your degree.